-There should be 12 additional hosts added as members.
-Wait until all the hosts' status shows as Joined.
+There should be 13 additional hosts added as members.
+Wait until all the hosts' status shows as Alive.

-- 6. Access the FortiAnalyzer-BigData GUI of the main chassis, and go to Cluster Manager > Hosts. - Click Assign Role to assign the newly added hosts.
+- 6. Access the FortiAnalyzer-BigData GUI of the main chassis, and go to Cluster Manager > Hosts. - 7.
+Click Assign Role to assign the newly added hosts.
 New hosts should have a "new" label. - 8.
-Wait for the "Assign" job to complete for all services to become healthy.
+Wait for the "Assign" job to complete for all services to become healthy. - 9.
+Recommended.
+After scaling out, rebalance the data across the cluster.
+See How to rebalance the data on page 115.